Teacher Education Accreditation &

 The seminary is also accredited by the Association of Theological Schools in the United States and Canada (10 Summit Park Drive, Pittsburgh, Pennsylvania 15275-1103; telephone number (412) 788-6505) and is an accredited institutional member of the National Association of Schools of Music (11250 Roger Bacon Drive, Suite 21, Reston, Virginia 22090; telephone number (703) 437-0700).

-The Bachelor of Science in Teacher Education (P5) has been granted accreditation from the Council for the Accreditation of Educator Preparation (CAEP) and the Higher Education Accreditation Program (HEAP).
+The Bachelor of Science in Teacher Education (P5) has been granted accreditation from the Council for the Accreditation of Educator Preparation (CAEP), the Education Professional Standards Board (EPSB), and the Higher Education Accreditation Program (HEAP).
 CAEP is the only recognized national accreditor for educator preparation.
+EPSB is charged with accrediting educator preparation providers and approving educator preparation programs for the Kentucky Department of Education.
 HEAP is offered to accredited ACSI member Christian colleges.
 These accreditations indicate that the Boyce College Teacher Education program is designed to equip the teacher candidates for the challenges of the classroom and be eligible to obtain educator certification.

 Boyce College falls under the organizational structure of the Southern Baptist Theological Seminary.
 The seminary currently has three schools: School of Theology, Billy Graham School of Missions, Evangelism and Ministry, and Boyce College.
 Boyce College offers an associate degree in Biblical & Theological Studies and two baccalaureate degrees, a Bachelor of Science and a Bachelor of Arts.
 Students may earn the Associate of Arts (60 credit hours), Bachelor of Science (129-133 credit hours), or Bachelor of Arts (129-132 credit hours) degrees.
 The college’s main campus is located in Mullins Hall on the seminary campus.